Wildlander-mod/wildlander-mod.github.io/9-How-Do-i/SkyrimSettings.md

 In order to edit those settings, you will need to manually edit the correct INI's for the graphics profile you are playing.

-These presets are located in game-files\Profiles\<Profile you play>
+These presets are located in game-files\Profiles\{Profile you play}